Writing for SDN

 We are open to articles that don’t fit exactly within these guidelines if we think they will be interesting to our membership.
 Where possible, we also ask that authors provide an image (minimum size 300 x 250 pixels) to be used for the article, such as a photograph of a “20 Questions” interview subject.
 Please ensure that the image is free of copyright or that SDN has permission to republish.

 Please note, articles may not be promotional in nature.
 If you have a product or service that you wish to share, you may submit an informational article relevant to the product or service you provide and include a description with a single link to be included at the end of the article.
 This is true even if the product or service you provide is free.
+Links within the body of the article must be for reference purposes only and may not link to the commercial site of the author.
 A partnership with SDN may open doors for additional opportunities to share your services with SDN members.
 If you think you may be a good fit for an SDN partnership, please fill out the SDN Partnership and Affiliation Request Form.
+Links to an author’s personal, non-promotional website and/or social media profiles are allowed, at the discretion of the Editor.

-SDN provides an honorarium to authors based on article length.
-This honorarium is NOT provided in the case that an author is receiving other benefits from the article publication, such as publicity for a blog or book.
+SDN provides an honorarium to authors for original and exclusive content.
+This honorarium is NOT provided in the case that an author is receiving other benefits from the article publication, such as publicity for a blog or book, or if the article has previously been published elsewhere.

 We are able to pay honorariums either via check to a US mailing address or via a PayPal account.
 You must be able to receive payment via one of these methods to receive an honorarium from SDN.